syncfusion-content/wpf-docs/wpf/SfDiagram/Appendix.md

 View</td><td>
 When diagram is not widely used in the application with limited set of data.
 MVVM pattern is not required.Quick and easy development as everything is directly accessible.</td><td>
 Easy access to View anywhere.Simpler and easy to use.</td><td>
-When requirements keep growing, huge implementation in a single class can make it unclear.Trying to access this object in a Non-UI thread will lead to an exception.During Virtualization, performance and memory usage are not as good as using Non-UI objects.</td></tr>
+When requirements keep growing, huge implementation in a single class can make it unclear.Trying to access this object in a Non-UI thread leads to an exception.
+During Virtualization, performance and memory usage are not as good as using Non-UI objects.</td></tr>
 </table>